 As you are called to shift to new ways of meeting, there’s an opportunity for growth and learning.
 While it might seem a little daunting at first, the need to rethink how you meet is a great opportunity to enhance engagement, productivity, and collaboration by improving meeting effectiveness.

 We meet to advance the goals of our team, to solve problems, make decisions, and plan for the future together.
 A number of tools are available to build your team’s capacity for collaboration and creative problem solving.
 If you need some help navigating the shift from in-person to virtual meetings for your remote team we’d be happy to share what we've learned, or introduce you to the tools that we use ourselves and recommend to our clients.
 Reach out as you need.

 What concerns you most about leading virtual meetings?

 Give us an idea of your concerns in using comments and we'll use these as inspiration to develop future articles.

-Need help to lead a virtual meeting?
+Need help to lead a virtual team meeting?

 About the authors

 We are Janice Francisco, Ginny Santos and Laura Bowley, three Canadian entrepreneurs who have worked in partnership for years even as we maintain our own initiatives.
 Together, we have a diverse set of skills and knowledge that provide an approach and toolkit to help people meet and work better together.